TheJuliana/AlfaHack/README.md

 My first job with machine learning and my first hackathon <br>
+We stayed with the team at the university with an overnight stay, it was hard and fun <br>
-The task was to predict whether the client would leave the bank <br> Despite the fact that I did everything crookedly, I learned a lot of new things and finally understood how many things work
+The task was to predict whether the client would leave the bank.
+Despite the fact that I did everything crookedly, I learned a lot of new things and finally understood how many things work
 > [DataSet and other](https://drive.google.com/file/d/18IEb5Xdt0PtGyoP8E3ZyG28GsXs1tdhe/view?usp=sharing)

 ------